-Belle Voce welcomes singers from grades 9 through 12 who demonstrate an advanced level of musicianship though an audition process.
+We welcome singers from grades 9 through 12 who demonstrate an advanced level of musicianship through an audition process.
 Ladies who audition for this ensemble must have a command of vocal technique and knowledge befitting advanced level high school ensembles.
 This choir is an option for ladies who enjoy challenging music in an all-female environment, or for students whose academic schedule would not allow for placement in Madrigal Singers.